jhhilary/sealed-secrets/README.md

 ### Homebrew

-The `kubeseal` client is also available on [homebrew](https://formulae.brew.sh/formula/kubeseal):
+The `kubeseal2` client is also available on [homebrew](https://formulae.brew.sh/formula/kubeseal2):

 ```
-$ brew install kubeseal
+$ brew install kubeseal2
 ```

 ### MacPorts

-The `kubeseal` client is also available on [MacPorts](https://ports.macports.org/port/kubeseal/summary):
+The `kubeseal2` client is also available on [MacPorts](https://ports.macports.org/port/kubeseal2/summary):

 ```
-$ port install kubeseal
+$ port install kubeseal2
 ```

 ### Installation from source